Anti-monumentalism: South Asia

 Pritika Chowdhry is an artist of South Asian descent who presents her work as anti-memorials depicting inhuman violence taken place specially in South Asian history at various points of time.
 Chowdhry presented latex casts of the Jallianwala Bagh memorial in Punjab, India; the Minar-e-Pakistan memorial in Lahore, Pakistan; and the Martyred Intellectuals memorial in Rayer Bazar, Dhaka, Bangladesh together as anti-memorial about violence and rape against women in the ethnic conflict during the Partition of India and the Bangladesh Liberation War.
 Similarly she created an anti-memorial depicting the Gujarat Pogrom riots in Gujarat state of India.

-Usage in Latin America
+Usage in Mexico and other Hispanic American countries

-In Latin America, especially Mexico, the parallel term antimonumento has developed a different meaning.
+In Spanish-speaking world, especially Mexico, the parallel term antimonumento has developed a different meaning.
 It is the equivalent to political guerilla sculpture, or simply, an illegal installation of a politically themed sculpture.
 They are used to denounce the inaction of the state and reclaim public space.
 Normally an antimonumento is installed during a demonstration and, as Márcio Seligmann-Silva writes, "corresponds to a desire to actively recall the (painful) past."
 Some of the issues commemorated are disappearances, massacres, migration, and the killing of women.